4 min read June 08, 2021

 • Check that every institution has your most current contact information.
 That includes both a secure email and a mailing address.
 If not, log in or call customer service to change it.

 • Review the beneficiaries on every retirement savings account.
-People get married (or divorced), have children, or add other family members.
 To change a beneficiary, you’ll need the person’s full name and date of birth.
 (Social Security numbers are a good idea, but not required by every plan.)

 5. Safely share retirement account information.

 • Keep all your retirement account information in a secure place.
 Those documents are part of your legacy-related paperwork that typically includes items such as wills.
-A trusted person, such as executor of your estate or lawyer, should know where to access them.
+Tell a trusted person, such as executor of your estate or lawyer, where to access them.